Bollinger Everyman Wodehouse Prize

 The Bollinger Everyman Wodehouse Prize is the United Kingdom's first literary award for comic literature.
 Established in 2000 and named in honour of P. G. Wodehouse, past winners include Paul Torday in 2007 with Salmon Fishing in the Yemen and Marina Lewycka with A Short History of Tractors in Ukrainian 2005 and Jasper Fforde for The Well of Lost Plots in 2004.
-Gary Shteyngart was the first American winner in 2011.
+Gary Shteyngart was the first American winner in 2011, and 2020 saw a graphic novel take the prize for the first time.

-The Prize is sponsored and organized by Bollinger, a producer of sparkling wines from the Champagne region of France, and Everyman Library, a book imprint that is a division of Random House.
+The Prize is sponsored and organised by Bollinger, a producer of sparkling wines from the Champagne region of France, and Everyman Library, a book imprint that is a division of Random House.

-The winner is announced at the annual Hay Festival in May and is presented with a jeroboam of Champagne Bollinger Special Cuvée and 52 volumes of the Everyman Wodehouse edition; a Gloucestershire Old Spots pig is named after the winning novel.
+Until 2019 the winner was announced at the annual Hay Festival.
+Winners receive a jeroboam of Champagne Bollinger Special Cuvée, a case of Bollinger La Grande Année and a complete set of the Everyman's Library P. G. Wodehouse collection.
+In addition, a Gloucestershire Old Spots pig is also named after the winning novel.